SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 ### synfire chains

-[@Abeles1991]: The book gradually leads the reader from the macroscopic cortical anatomy and standard electrophysiological properties of single neurons to neural network models and synfire chains
+In [@Abeles1991] corticonics: The book gradually leads the reader from the macroscopic cortical anatomy and standard electrophysiological properties of single neurons to neural network models and synfire chains

 sparse in time and space [2] AL Barth and JF Poulet Trends in Neurosciences 35.6 (2012), pp. 345-355.
 [3] CC Petersen and S Crochet, Neuron 78.1 (2013), pp. 28-48.